vefunder/protocol-research-review/articles/liquity/Asset Risk Assessment - bLUSD.md

 ### Opportunity cost

-People trading b/w bLUSD and LUSD doesn't make sense at a point where people do not bond anymore.
-This would lead to 0 chicken in fee gauge incentives for LPs almost negligible vAPY.
+As we discussed in the earlier sections the system might reach a state where bonding will not be profitable.
+Thus negligible chicken in fees, and when bonding-rebonding doesn't happen, trades b/w bLUSD-LUSD are hardly expected resulting in negligible vAPY.